Visitor Guidelines & Your Upcoming Visit

 We welcome visitors who meet the following guidelines:

-• Must pass the visitor COVID-19 self-screening, including history of COVID-19 infection, COVID-19 symptoms, and exposure risk* before entering the care facility.
+• Must pass the visitor COVID-19 self-screening, including history of COVID-19 infection in previous 10 days, COVID-19 symptoms, and exposed to COVID in the previous 10 days before entering the care facility.

 Please check with unit nurse manager or nurse manager designee for unit-specific visiting hours.